 Eyal Dadon (b.1989- in Be’er-Sheva) is a graduate of Bat Dor and is a modern dancer/choreographer who has created choreographies for the BGU student dance troupe “Pola” and who dances in and choreographs works for the “MiKan” Fringe Theater’s dance troupe “Sol.”
 He has danced in “Kamea” and in the “Kibbutz Contemporary Dance Company.”
 In 2013, his dance solo “Intro” won the first prize in Eurograde, Bulgaria and in 2015, his work “Pishpesh” took first prize at the “International Choreography Dance Competition” held in Hannover, Germany.
 Dadon has also produced choreographies, such as the dance “Same, same” for the prestigious Stanislavski Ballet of Moscow that won the 2017 “Russian Creation of the Year” Prize.
 Dadon‘s works have been and are also currently being performed in China, Germany, Hungary, Russia and elsewhere across the globe – https://www.eyaldadon.com.

 The “Bat Dor” Be’er-Sheva Municipal Dance Center (founded 1973), currently located in the Gimel neighborhood (13 ha-Shalom St.), has a professional staff that teaches classical ballet, modern and contemporary dance mostly to children and young people – 08-6231521.
-There is also a class for adult & retired dancers taught by former “Kamea” dancer and now ‘rehearal master’, Eyal Ganon (in which I’m honored to participate).
-As of 2017, “Bat Dor” has taught over 11,000 dance students, has produced a world-renowned Be’ershevan dance company “Kamea” and world-class dancers, such as: Or Abuhav — Swiss Ballet; Sivan Barkai – Ballet de Monte Carlo; Natanel Bellaish – Broadway New York, winner of Israel’s “Born to Dance 3;” Eyal Dadon, Dani Eshel, Oz Mulai, Anat Oz – Kibbutz Dance Co.; Aviad Herman – Gothenberg Opera Ballet; Lior Horev & Gili Neria– Israel Ballet; Shimon Kalichman – Royal Ballet; Yishai Kersanti — Israel Opera Project; Lior Lev – Stuttgart Ballet; Amir Levy – New York Metropolitan Opera Ballet; Rafi Saadi – Ballet Cullberg Sweden; Leah Yanai – Gothenberg Opera Ballet; and dancer-choreographers like: Or Abuhav, Eyal Dadon, Rafi Saadi, and others.
+There is also a class for adult & retired dancers taught by former “Kamea” dancers (such as ‘rehearsal master’ Eyal Ganon ( in which I was honored to participate in 2017-2018).
+As of 2017, “Bat Dor” has taught over 11,000 dance students, has produced a world-renowned Be’ershevan dance company “Kamea” and world-class dancers, such as: Or Abuhav — Swiss Ballet; Sivan Barkai – Ballet de Monte Carlo; Natanel Bellaish – Broadway New York, winner of Israel’s “Born to Dance 3;” Eyal Dadon, Dani Eshel, Oz Mulai, Anat Oz – Kibbutz Dance Co.; Aviad Herman – Gothenberg Opera Ballet; Lior Horev & Gili Neria– Israel Ballet; Shimon Kalichman – Royal Ballet; Yishai Kersanti — Israel Opera Project; Lior Lev – Stuttgart Ballet; Amir Levy – New York Metropolitan Opera Ballet; Rafi Saadi – Ballet Cullberg Sweden; Leah Yanai – Gothenberg Opera Ballet; and dancer-choreographers like: Or Abuhav, Eyal Dadon, Rafi Saadi, [Eldar Elgrably, b.1987-2020] and others.
 In 2018, “Bat Dor” ballerina, Lior Sheiner won 1st place in the Vancliffen “Attilas Akilas Silvester” International Ballet Competition held in Pietra Ligure, Italy.

 “Kivunim” – the municipal company for recreation culture in Be’er-Sheva offers an assortment of dance classes in all the community centers (mostly for children and young people, but some also for adults): ballroom dancing, belly dancing, Indian classical dance, Israeli folk-dancing, salsa and zumba classes, ballet, modern & jazz classes, breakdance, hip-hop, etc. – 08-6290060, ww.kivunim7.co.il/hugim.
 Israeli folk-dancing classes & sessions for adults, given by nationally accredited instructors, are also held at night in various high-school sports halls.